replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-persistent-storage.md

 ## OCI Registry (alpha support)

 Beginning with KOTS 1.19, experimental support has been added to use an OCI Registry for storage instead of the Object Store listed above.
-When this feature is enabled, KOTS will deploy [docker distribution](https://github.com/docker/distribution) to satisfy the storage requirement.
+When this feature is enabled, KOTS will deploy docker distribution to satisfy the storage requirement.
+For more information, see [distribution](https://github.com/docker/distribution) in GitHub.

 When using the OCI Registry instead of the S3 compatible object store, a few benefits are realized: